BuddhistischerManareaktor/Vinted-Geldreaktor/readme.md

 ## Use the bot for free

-The bot is running for free on a public discord server that you can access if you don't want to painfully try to install the bot that can be found by [clicking here](https://discord.gg/fyndit)
+The bot is running for free on a public discord server that you can access (if you don't want to painfully try to install the bot) that can be found by [clicking here](https://discord.gg/fyndit)

-## Features

-- **Real-time Monitoring**: Vinted Monitor fetches the latest items from the Vinted items route in real-time.
-- **Monitoring all countries at once**: Lets you see all items from all country.
-- **Discord Integration**: The bot integrates with Discord and can send notifications to specific channels.
-- **Commands**: The bot supports a variety of commands that allow users to interact with it.
-- **Database Channel/User Management**: The bot can manage channels and users in a database, allowing for easy management of notifications.
-- **Language Support**: The bot will communicate with users in their set Discord language.
-(If available, you can add your own translations in the `locales` folder.)
+It has also much more features than this free old public bot, such as autobuy (autocop), fast-buy, and minimal cost for the premium features.
+Already more than 2000 users are using it why not you?

 ## Requirements

+> [!NOTE]
+> The following bot might not work as expected since I haven't maintained it for a while.
+If you want a more up-to-date version of this bot with automated features for Vinted the bot that can be found by [clicking here](https://discord.gg/fyndit)

 - VPS running on a Linux kernel or you own computer (avoid Windows if possible)
 - Rotating proxy